Antisemitism in the United Kingdom: Attitudes

 Research published in June 2015 by the Pew Research Center showed that of, six countries participating, the population of the UK had almost the most favourable views of Jews.
 While 78% of these six European countries have a favourable opinion of Jewish people and 13% did not, 83% of the UK population hold positive views, and only 7% hold unfavourable opinions.

 In 2017 the Institute for Jewish Policy Research conducted what it called "the largest and most detailed survey of attitudes towards Jews and Israel ever conducted in Great Britain."
 The survey found that the levels of antisemitism in Great Britain were among the lowest in the world, with 2.4% expressing multiple antisemitic attitudes, and about 70% having a favourable opinion of Jews.
 However, only 17% had a favourable opinion of Israel, with 33% holding an unfavourable view.
-Half of young Brits aged 18-24 hold antisemitic views according to polls.
+A poll published in 2024 found that over half of young British people aged 18–24 held antisemitic views.
 46% of British adults believe an antisemitic allegation.

 Age differences

 Recent survey findings have suggested that certain attitudes which have been defined as antisemitic may be more common among younger generations in Britain than older ones.
-For instance, a poll conducted by the Campaign Against Antisemitism in 2023 indicated that, compared to the general population (one in twenty), double the proportion of 18-24 year olds in Britain (almost one in ten) do not believe that Jewish people are just as loyal to Britain as other British people.
-A year prior, in 2022, a survey conducted by Hope Not Hate reportedly indicated that, while only 12% of Brits aged 75+ agreed Jews have an 'unhealthy control over the world banking system', 34% of 18-24 year olds agreed this was 'probably' or ‘definitely’ true.
+For instance, a poll conducted by the Campaign Against Antisemitism in 2023 indicated that, compared to the general population (one in twenty), double the proportion of 18–24 year olds in Britain (almost one in ten) do not believe that Jewish people are just as loyal to Britain as other British people.
+A year prior, in 2022, a survey conducted by Hope Not Hate reportedly indicated that, while only 12% of Brits aged 75+ agreed Jews have an 'unhealthy control over the world banking system', 34% of 18–24 year olds agreed this was 'probably' or 'definitely' true.

 Discourse

 Where a motivation was evident, incidents reported to the Community Security Trust split roughly between one third which are far-right and two-thirds which are anti-Israel.
-In other cases, the motivation is unclear because the perpetrator either did not communicate a clear rationale or used a combination of some or all of classic anti-semitic canards, Nazi references and anti-Israel expressions.
+In other cases, the motivation is unclear because the perpetrator either did not communicate a clear rationale or used a combination of some or all of classic antisemitic canards, Nazi references and anti-Israel expressions.
 Some expressions criticising Israel are regarded by many as antisemitic.
 For some, criticism of Israel and anti-Zionism is itself a form of antisemitism.